Bayou Chene Flood Protection Structure

-With the success of the temporary 2011 project, SMLD procured and contracted with APTIM in 2012 to design a permanent structure in Bayou Chene south of Amelia, Louisiana.
-The project is currently being designed for backwater flooding with the following features:
+With the success of the temporary 2011 project, SMLD procured and contracted with APTIM (with the help of TBaker Smith and Miller Engineers and Associates) in 2012 to design a permanent structure in Bayou Chene south of Amelia, Louisiana.
+The project is currently designed for backwater flooding with the following features:

-The design of the permanent structure is currently 95% complete.
+The design of the permanent structure is currently 100% complete and under construction.